Bituminous Sheet Waterproofing: Know these Before Installation

 How Thick Is a Waterproof Bitumen Sheet?

 The thickness of waterproof bituminous sheets varies based on their application, reinforcement, and performance requirements.
 Standard thicknesses range between 3mm and 5mm, with heavy-duty sheets reaching up to 6mm.
-A 3mm sheet is commonly used in damp-proofing or single-layer waterproofing applications, while a 4mm to 5mm sheet is preferred for multi-layer systems like high-exposure areas, and heavy-duty waterproofing.
+A 3mm sheet is commonly used in damp-proofing or single-layer waterproofing applications, while a 4mm to 5mm sheet is preferred for multi-layer systems like high-exposure areas and heavy-duty waterproofing.

-Is Bituminous Sheet Breathable?
+Is a Bituminous Sheet Breathable?

 No, bituminous waterproofing sheets are not breathable.
 They form a continuous, impermeable barrier that prevents both liquid water and water vapor from passing through.
 This characteristic makes them ideal for basements, foundations, and roofs, where absolute waterproofing is necessary.
 However, in applications where moisture control is required, we integrate venting layers or drainage mats to allow trapped moisture to escape, preventing condensation buildup.